Last updated: March 2023

-Statkraft presents its statement made pursuant to Section 54(1) of the Modern Slavery Act 2015 (the “Act”).
-This statement summarises the steps taken by Statkraft with a view to preventing and combatting modern slavery in our business or supply chain.
+Statkraft presents its statement made pursuant to Section 54(1) of the UK Modern Slavery Act 2015 (the “Act”).
+This statement summarises the steps taken by Statkraft with a view to preventing and combatting modern slavery in our business and our supply chain.

-Statkraft AS, a Norwegian State Owned Enterprise, is the parent company of the Statkraft Group.
-The Group produces hydropower, wind power, gas-fired power and district heating and is a global player in energy market operations.
+Statkraft AS, a Norwegian state-owned enterprise, is the parent company of the Statkraft Group.
+The Group produces hydropower, wind power, solar power, gas-fired power and district heating and is a global player in energy market operations.
 By providing renewable and sustainable energy solutions, Statkraft carries out activities that support a global transition towards a low-carbon climate-resilient economy.
-Statkraft has 3600 employees in 15 countries.
+Statkraft has 5,000 employees in 20 countries.

 More information can be found on Statkraft’s website (www.statkraft.com).

 As a member of the UNGC, Statkraft is committed to its 10 principles on human rights, labour rights, the environment, and anti-corruption.

 Statkraft respects human rights as set out in the UNGPs and the OECD Guidelines (i.e. those expressed in the International Bill of Human Rights and the International Labour Organization’s eight core Conventions and its Declaration on Fundamental Principles and Rights at Work).
 We work to identify and manage our human rights impact.
 This has also become a legal requirement through the Norwegian Transparency Act, which entered into force in July 2022, and will apply to all Statkraft’s activities.